Starting an LLC in New Jersey in 6 Steps

 - LLC members can’t take a salary, and all draws from the business are subject to income taxes

-Forming an LLC in NJ can be a great choice for entrepreneurs.
+Starting an LLC in New Jersey can be a great choice for entrepreneurs.
 LLCs promise limited liability, the ease of pass-through taxation, and management flexibility.
-It’s also relatively easy to start and maintain an LLC in NJ by following the nine steps included above.
-When you’re ready to form your NJ LLC, we recommend you get started with IncFile, who’ll include a year of free registered agent service.
+It’s also relatively easy to start and maintain an LLC in New Jersey by following the six steps included above.